iota-community/treasury/specifications/treasury-tech-proposal.md

 > Potentially, the Website can integrate with Github and allow proposal management within the application (i.e. simplify it for users without Github knowledge).
 This can help transition to ISCP as users do not need to get used to the new system, and it'll be just underlying tech that changes.

 ### Firefly plugin
-The extension for Firefly will support the ability to view proposals that are "available for a vote", "in progress proposals", and "finished proposals" (the solution for storing finished proposals needs to be discussed further).
+The extension for Firefly will support the ability to view proposals that are "available for a vote" and "in progress proposals".
+Main purpose is the ability for the user to cast their vote, change their vote and see the vote they did in the past (stored in transaction history within Stronghold).

-Main purpose is the ability for the user to cast their vote, change their vote and see the votes of other users (generalized).
+> Note, voting history will not be available if the users resets their wallet.
+They'll have to use treasury website to see their historical vote.
+Firefly transaction history is based on transactions that happen within installed Firefly instance and history is not retrieved from perma-node.

 # Detailed Usage